-During the period, the Company signed a Memorandum of Understanding to option Planalto to Avanco Resources Ltd., owner of the nearby Antas Copper Mine.
-Under the terms of the agreement, Avanco can acquire a 75% interest in the Planalto project by making cash payments to Lara and funding exploration and development work as summarized in the following table:
+During the previous period, the Company signed a Memorandum of Understanding to option Planalto to Avanco Resources Ltd., owner of the nearby Antas Copper Mine.
+Under the terms of the agreement, Avanco could acquire a 75% interest in the Planalto project by making cash payments to Lara and funding exploration and development.
+Avanco has since completed electromagnetic surveys over two of soil geochemical anomalies and has elected not to proceed with its option.
+The Company has contracted a reanalysis of the EM surveys by Avanco before deciding the next steps for this project.